Top 9+ Known Body Parts Starting With the Letter K

 • Avoid repetitive movements: If your daily activities involve repetitive hand movements, take breaks and incorporate stretching exercises to prevent strain on the knuckles.

-See also 19+ Remarkable Body Parts That Start With R
+See also 25+ Exploring the Intriguing Body Parts That Start With I

 Remember, our knuckles may be small, but they are mighty important.
 Taking care of them goes a long way in ensuring that we can continue to perform daily tasks without discomfort or